Closed

 Directions

 From Saratoga, take Snowy Range Highway 20 miles, turn onto Forest Road 100 and continue 20 miles to Forest Road 101.
 Turn onto Forest Road 101 for 10 miles to the campground.
-From Elk Mountain, take Carbon County Road 101 south to the Forest Boundary, then continue on Road 101 for approximately 10 miles to the campground.
+Alternatively, from Elk Mountain take Carbon County Road 101 south to the Forest Boundary, then continue on Road 101 for approximately 10 miles.